Frequently Asked Questions About Colorectal Cancer Screening

 If an abnormality is found during a sigmoidoscopy, a biopsy or removal of a polyp may be done during the test.

 An optical colonoscopy may be recommended.
-If an abnormality is found during a standard colonoscopy, a biopsy or removal of the polyp is done to find out if cancer is present and remove any polyps.
+If an abnormality is found during a standard colonoscopy, a biopsy or removal of the polyp is done to find out if cancer is present and to remove any polyps.

 If an abnormality is found during a virtual colonoscopy, most patients would be referred for an optical colonoscopy the same day.

 Most insurance plans help pay for colorectal cancer screening tests for people aged 50 or older.
 Many plans also help pay for screening tests for people younger than 50 who are at increased risk for colorectal cancer.
 Check with your health insurance provider to find out about your colorectal cancer screening benefits.
-For questions about coverage for virtual colonoscopy contact the Virtual Colonoscopy Office.

 People with Medicare who are aged 50 or older are eligible for colorectal cancer screening.
 Medical will cover most colorectal cancer screening if specific criteria are met.
 For more information about Medicare’s coverage, call the Centers for Medicare and Medicaid Services at 1-800-MEDICARE (1-800-633-4227) (TTY users should call 1-877-486-2048) or visit the Medicare Web site.